 UPDATE SET Queries in JPA/JPQL

-• Updating the relevant entity object fields within an active transaction.
+• Update the relevant entity fields within an active transaction.

-• Applying changes to the database by calling the commit method.
+• Apply the changes to the database by calling the commit method.

-Updating entity objects in the database using an UPDATE query may be slightly more efficient than retrieving entity objects and then updating them, but it should be used cautiously because bypassing the EntityManager may break its synchronization with the database.
-For example, the EntityManager may not be aware that a cached entity object in its persistence context has been modified by an UPDATE query.
-Therefore, it is a good practice to use a separate EntityManager for UPDATE queries.
+Using an UPDATE query can be more efficient than the retrieve-and-update approach, but you should use this method with caution because bypassing the EntityManager can disrupt its synchronization with the database.
+For example, the EntityManager might not be aware that an UPDATE query has modified a cached entity in its persistence context.
+Therefore, we recommend using a separate EntityManager for UPDATE queries.

 This page covers the following topics:

-The simpler form of UPDATE queries acts on all the instances of a specified entity class in the database (including instances of subclasses).
+The simplest form of an UPDATE query modifies all instances of a specified entity class in the database, including instances of its subclasses.

-For example, the following three equivalent queries increase the population size of all the countries by 10%:
+For example, the following three equivalent queries increase the population of all countries by 10%:

 UPDATE Country SET population = population * 11 / 10